jcollard/unm-hip/README.md

 </pre>

 <pre>rows :: Image i => i -> Int</pre>
-Given an image, rows returns the number of rows of in the image.
+Given an image, <b>rows</b> returns the number of rows of in the image.
 For example,
 <pre>
 *Main> rows frog